arnoldNuvisto/Zero2WP/README.md

 ```
 - This will push the project's theme files into the themes directory of the project's Wordpress install, launch a PHP server, and then open Wordpress in your browser.

+**Important:**
-- **Important:** when you run **'gulp build'**, Zero2WP also activates a 'watch' task that listens for changes to project files in **'Zero2Wp/themes/'**, and automatically updates both the dev folder as well as the browser whenever a change is detected.
+- When you run **'gulp build'**, Zero2WP also activates a 'watch' task that listens for changes to project files in **'Zero2Wp/themes/'**
+- Whenever a change is detected, this task automatically updates both the dev folder and the browser window.

 ### 2.5 Activate Wordpress